t-data-h/tdh-mgr/docs/mysql-hive-metastore.md

    > quit;
   ```

 - Replication is now enabled.
-You can view the current slave status by running the command
+You can view the current slave status by running
+  the *show slave status* command.
   ```
   mysql -p -e "SHOW SLAVE STATUS\G"
   ```

-Replication timing is rarely an issue with the Hive metastore, since it generally does not
+Replication timing is rarely an issue with the Hive metastore, since it
-grow very large, but in some large CDH clusters, one might wish to have the processes for
+generally does not grow unusually large, but in some large clusters, one
+might wish to have the processes for monitoring events (host monitor,
-Cloudera Manager (host monitor, events, etc.) write to a separate database since those
+system stats, etc.) to write to a separate database since those processes
-processes produce a larger volume of writes.
+produce a larger volume of writes.
 The slave status provides the number of
 *seconds_behind_master* as an indication of the replication load.

 <br>